Looking for a few days relaxing on a paradisical beach during the day and partying at night? Come and discover the haven of Morro de São Paulo!

 In the morning the hotel’s buffet breakfast provides fresh local fruit juices and other specialties that will help you start your day.

 You can then organize your days as you wish.
-Here are a few possible options:
+Here are a few suggestions:

-– The lazy option, sunbathing next to the pool or on one of the beaches in Morro de Sao Paulo.
+– Sunbathing next to the pool or on one of the beaches in Morro de São Paulo.

 – Enjoy swimming around the reefs in the clear blue waters while snorkeling or diving.

-– Surfing, kayaking or stand-up paddle can all be rented on site.
+– Surf, kayak or stand-up paddle boards can all be rented on site.

-– Explorer the surroundings by going on nature walks in the coconut plantations and along the deserted beaches south of the village, or visit the waterfalls and springs in the local Atlantic forest.
+– Explore the surroundings by going on nature walks in the coconut plantations and along the deserted beaches south of the village, or visit the waterfalls and springs in the local Atlantic forest.

-– Horse riding or in carioles is another way to discover the natural beauty of this place.
+– Horse riding or horse and cart are other ways of exploring the natural beauty of this place.

 – Go on a boat trip to visit the Island of Boipeba with its natural swimming pools.

-At the days end, remember to watch the sunset from the Tapirandu fort or if you are lucky, watch the dolphins dancing in the sea.
+At the end of the day, remember to watch the sunset from the Tapirandu fort or if you are lucky, watch the dolphins dancing in the sea.

-As night roles on, its time to party and dance to local and international music in the bars and other night entertainment places in Morro de Sao Paulo.
+As the night rolls on, its time to party and dance to local and international music in the bars and night spots in Morro de São Paulo.